Night-Stalkers/lm-scripts-manager/README.md

 * The **release** directory is intended for stable scripts, used by _production_ servers, in other words, the **release** directory will hold all the scripts that have been tested and are confirmed to be stable. _Production_ servers are intended to symlink their `feature_server/scripts/` directory to `scripts/release/`.
 * The **testing** directory is intended for scripts which are still being tested and may not be stable yet, which are used by _testing_ servers. _Testing_ servers are intended to symlink their `feature_server/scripts/` directory to `scripts/testing/`.

 Once all the servers are set up and the symlinks are ready, the update-from-git feature may be used.
-This requires you to have a git repo set up, by default the Makefile is set to use the *master* and *dev* branches from the **ns-scripts** repo for scripts updates, of course you can modify these settings to fit your use case.
+This requires you to have a git repo set up, by default the Makefile is set to use the *master* and *dev* branches from the **lm-scripts** repo for scripts updates, of course you can modify these settings to fit your use case.
 Once you have modified the Makefile to use your repo (if you have one), you can run the `make setup` command to clone and set up two local copies of the repository, one for each branch.
-By default, ns-scripts-manager uses the following branches:
+By default, lm-scripts-manager uses the following branches:

 | Git Branch | Applies Changes to |